 How does opening your closet door make you feel?
 If your answer is “uninspired,” you might need a trip to Izabelle’s Closet.
 This boutique believes that a woman’s clothing should complement and celebrate her body in comfort and style.
 Whether you’re looking for something flirty and casual to wear on the island or something a little more upscale to wear back home, you’ll find it... read more

 The Nedo is like an old-fashioned variety store inside a modern building.
 Like the sign says, you’ll find a little bit of everything.
-The shelves are lined with hardware and do-it-yourself supplies, lawn and garden supplies, cleaning products, house wares and home decor, fishing supplies, toys, souvenirs, linens, shoes.
-You’ll also find snacks, firewood, grills, coolers, magazines, books, sunglasses and more.
-And they rent bicycles.... read more
+The shelves are lined with hardware and do-it-yourself materials, lawn and garden supplies, cleaning products, house wares and home decor, fishing supplies, plumbing and electrical items, toys, souvenirs, linens and shoes.
+You’ll also find snacks, firewood, grills, coolers, magazines, books, sunglasses and... read more

 Oden’s Dock books inshore and offshore fishing charters year round.
 Two head boats operate from here, the Miss Hatteras and the Cap’N Clam.
 Slip rentals with electric and water hookups are available.
 Oden’s sells gas and diesel fuel, and the Ship’s Store sells tackle, oil, food and drinks and gift items.
 Risky Business Seafood Market, Breakwater Inn, Breakwater Restaurant and parasailing, Jet ski and kayak... read more

 The selection at Parrot Bay is too huge to possibly list everything here.
 This is a great store for browsing.
 You'll find coastal home décor items, garden accessories, gifts and Outer Banks souvenirs.
-They also have jewelry, sunhats, caps, beach supplies and a whole lot of T-shirts and sweatshirts.
-You can check them out online for more info.
+Plus, they carry a terrific selection of swimwear and custom T-shirts for men, women, juniors... read more

 Pelican’s Roost is a full-service tackle shop offering fresh bait, ballyhoo, custom rods, equipment repairs, accurate fishing information and everything else you’ll need to start casting off into the waters off Hatteras Island.
 They also have firewood, ice, souvenirs and custom T-shirts.
 You’ll want to stop and chat with the friendly and knowledgeable owner to get the scoop on the latest fishing information and pull... read more

-Risky Business offers shrimp, fish, scallops, crabs and clams, and they’ll steam up spiced shrimp or crabs for you to take out if you don’t want to cook them yourself.
+Risky Business is a fresh seafood market offering shrimp, fish, scallops, crabs and clams, and they’ll steam up spiced shrimp or crabs for you to take out if you don’t want to cook them yourself.
 They sell great homemade crab cakes and all the favorite seafood condiments as well.
-Risky Business also has a store on the waterfront in Hatteras Village under Breakwater restaurant at Oden’s Dock. ... read more
+Risky Business also has a store on the waterfront in Hatteras Village under Breakwater restaurant at... read more